euan-forrester/retron5/README.md

-# retron5
+# Retron5 save file converter

-Convert Retron5 save files into files that can be used by other emulators
+Convert Retron5 save files to and from files that can be used by other emulators

 The Retron5 save format is described here: https://www.retro5.net/viewtopic.php?f=5&t=67&start=10